SEAT Ateca SUV - Engines, drive & performance

 The cylinder deactivation technology that helps the Ateca 1.5-litre to return a claimed fuel economy of over 42.2mpg – and broadly similar running cost to the 1.0-litre engine – is barely perceptible: you never notice it even when half the engine is shut down and you’re only running on two cylinders.
 The system reacts very quickly and there’s no hesitation at all when you put your foot down.
 The final advantage of this engine is its low weight, which helps to make the front end of the car feel more nimble than the diesels around the corners.

-Irrespective of what the stopwatch says, the 187bhp 2.0-litre TSI petrol doesn't really feel any quicker than the 1.5-litre.
-It has a lower 0-62mph time of just under eight seconds, but this extra urge is disguised by the standard DSG automatic gearbox, which changes gears swiftly but rather saps excitement.
+Irrespective of what the stopwatch says, the 187bhp 2.0-litre TSI petrol doesn't feel that much quicker than the 1.5-litre.
+It has a lower 0-62mph time of seven seconds, but this extra urge is disguised by the standard DSG automatic gearbox, which changes gears swiftly but rather saps excitement.
 We prefer the slick-shifting six-speed manual of the 1.5-litre and truly sporty drivers are advised to check out the Cupra Ateca.